-The value of the PPET8 NSTSn RUb subfield is always less than the value of the PPET16 NSTSn RUb subfield, except if the PPET8 subfield is 7.
+The value of the PPET8 NSSn RUb subfield is always less than the value of the PPETx NSSn RUb subfield, except if the PPET8 subfield is 7.

-The RU allocation index for each RU allocation size is defined in Table 9-323e (RU allocation index).(#S395)
+The RU allocation index for each RU allocation size is defined in Table y2 (RU allocation index).
+For RU allocation index 2, 3 and 4, more than one RU/MRU shares the same RU allocation index. (#S395)